Taro Bubble Tea

 Delicious and easy to make at home, this caffeine-free bubble tea is a treat you can make with just a few ingredients.
 Get step-by-step instructions and tips on how to make this purple drink just like the bubble tea shops.

-Recipe Highlights
+Recipe Summary

-- Tapioca balls (boba) are the “bubble” in bubble tea and they’re sold dry, ready to be cooked in hot water.
+- Tapioca balls are the “bubble” in bubble tea and they’re sold dry, ready to be cooked in hot water.
 It’s surprisingly easy to make at home!
 All you need to do is boil water.

-RELATED: Delicious Bubble Tea Recipes
+RELATED: 17 Bubble Tea Recipes

 Ingredient Notes